 All required pre-clerkship blocks and Doctoring must adhere to the following policy regarding classroom contact hours:

-In the pre-clinical years, students’ weekly schedule will, on average, be comprised of no more than 24 direct contact hours for the blocks and Doctoring.
+In the pre-clerkship years, students’ weekly schedule will, on average, be comprised of no more than 24 direct contact hours for the blocks and Doctoring.
 In most weeks, this will include Monday-Friday from 8am-noon, Monday from 1-3pm, and an additional 2-hr period for Doctoring or other small group activities, Monday-Thursday, based on the student’s Doctoring College.
 Unscheduled time may be used for study, preparation for interactive conferences, or student activities of their choice.

 Clinical Clerkship Duty Hour and Supervision Policies

 Clerkship directors are responsible for ensuring that all students on clinical rotations experience the educational goals of their rotation.
 In order to ensure the learning environment is optimal, clerkship directors must ensure that their students follow the duty hour policy and are appropriately supervised.
 These policies were developed by the clerkship directors, reviewed with faculty and site directors.
-The policies were then approved by the Curriculum Committee, and the Dean and are reviewed annually.
-All required clinical clerkships, selectives and elective rotations must adhere to these policies.
+The policies were then approved by the Curriculum Committee and the Dean and are reviewed annually.
+All required clinical clerkships, selective and elective rotations must adhere to these policies.

 Duty Hour Policy